Preserving Privacy in Personalized Models for Distributed Mobile Services: Privacy Preserving ML Framework for Mobile Services

 To evaluate \pelican, we employ the same campus-scale WiFi dataset, next-location prediction task and top-$k$ measure as described in Section \ref{sec:exp_setup}.
 The system prototype is implemented in Python and all deep learning models are built using PyTorch.
 The general model in the cloud-based initial training follows the architecture presented in Figure \ref{fig:traditional_arch} and is implemented using PyTorch's \texttt{nn.LSTM}, \texttt{nn.Dropout} and \texttt{nn.Linear} layers.
 The transfer learning-based feature extraction method is implemented using PyTorch's \texttt{nn.Sequential} container, whereas the transfer learning-based fine tune method involved re-training part of the general model.
 We assume that the model is deployed in a location-aware application.
 For model updates, we initialize the model parameters to that of the trained personalized model and re-invoke the transfer learning process with more data to update the model's parameters.
 The privacy enhancement is only employed during inference and does not interfere with the training of the model.

 The cloud-based initial training of the general model is performed on a server with a NVIDIA Titan-X GPU with 64GB memory with the same setup as mentioned in Section \ref{sec:exp_setup}.

-For device-based personalization, we compare four methods on personal user data: \begin{enumerate} \item \textbf{Reuse:} reusing the general model without modifications to do personalized predictions (baseline) \item \textbf{LSTM:} training a 1-layer LSTM with dropout \item \textbf{TL Feature Extract (FE):} employing transfer learning-based feature extraction on the general model \item \textbf{TL Fine Tune (FT):} employing transfer learning-based fine tuning on the general model \end{enumerate} As before, we train individual personalized models for 100 unique and distinct users on a low-end CentOS Linux 7 machine with a 2.20GHz Intel CPU and 8GB RAM.
+For device-based personalization, we compare four methods on personal user data: \begin{enumerate} \item \textbf{Reuse:} reusing the general model without modifications to do personalized predictions (baseline) \item \textbf{LSTM:} training a 1-layer LSTM with dropout\footnote{Since there is limited personal user training data, a single layer LSTM model with dropout is a sufficient baseline.} \item \textbf{TL Feature Extract (FE):} employing transfer learning-based feature extraction on the general model \item \textbf{TL Fine Tune (FT):} employing transfer learning-based fine tuning on the general model \end{enumerate} As before, we train individual personalized models for 100 unique and distinct users on a low-end CentOS Linux 7 machine with a 2.20GHz Intel CPU and 8GB RAM.
 The computing power mimics a resource-constrained mobile device.
 All personalized models perform grid search using 3-fold time-series cross validation for hyperparameter selection.